gvwilson/thirdbit/src/fiction/in-heck/index.md

 even if he had any more sensible than,
 "Are we gonna be aright?"

-The flying bots' rotors whined and then shrieked as they dove at the camp.
+The helibots' rotors whined and then shrieked as they dove at the camp.
 Bright sparks danced across their bellies.
 Gumption heard the *rat a tat tat* of their guns a moment later.
 Puffs of dirt spattered from the ground.